GeorgeeeLiu/Chatbot/README.md

 * Users can also send their location to find the nearest hospital from the chatbot.
 * Users can donate material or money through the link for helping fight coronavirus.

+### Want demo? please click:https://github.com/GeorgeeeLiu/Chatbot/blob/master/Chatbot_Demo.mp4

-QR code of the chatbot:
+### QR code of the chatbot:

 ![Alt Text](https://github.com/GeorgeeeLiu/Chatbot/blob/master/182wpswj.png)